Easy Homemade Cherry Pie Recipe

 Ingredients

-- 1 tsp Vanilla
+- 1 teaspoon salt

 Instructions

-- Pre-heat oven to 400°.
+- Preheat oven to 400°.

 - Prepare your pie crust, divide it into two flat disks, wrap in plastic, and put in the refrigerator until the filling is made.

-- If your cherries are fresh picked make sure to remove all the pits.
+- If your cherries are fresh-picked, make sure to remove all the pits.

 - Mix the cherries, sugar, lemon juice, cornstarch, vanilla, and almond extract.
 Set aside.

-- Take out the pie crust and as soon as able start rolling out each half to fit in your pie pan.
+- Take out the pie crust and, as soon as able, start rolling out each half to fit in your pie pan.

 - It may take a minute or so for the crust dough to take the chill off to start rolling, but do not let it get too warm or work too much.